 - 2 Tablespoons extra virgin olive oil

-- 2 cloves garlic (finely minced or zested)
+- 2 cloves garlic (finely minced or grated)

 - 1/2 teaspoon black pepper

-- In a separate bowl, combine mayonnaise, vinegar, olive oil, garlic, black pepper and half of the parmesan cheese.
+- In a large bowl, combine mayonnaise, vinegar, olive oil, garlic, black pepper and parmesan cheese.
 Whisk to combine.

-- To the bowl of dressed kale, add the cooked chicken, marinated radishes (drained), almonds and remaining cheese.
+- To the bowl of dressed kale, add the croutons and parmesan cheese.
 Toss gently to combine and serve.